Catalyzing a new business of health with outcomes worth paying for

 Focusing on those drivers, Factor Health brings together community-based organizations, health care payers and investors in new ways to rethink the path to better health for vulnerable populations.
 The collaborative initiative tests and builds programs at scale that deliver health outside health care with outcomes worth paying for, with first efforts focused on addressing chronic disease and youth mental health.

 Factor Health is a partnership between Dell Medical School and the Episcopal Health Foundation.
-It launched in Austin, Texas, in January 2019, followed with an expansion to Houston.
+It launched in Austin, Texas, in January 2019, followed with an expansion to Houston in October 2019.

 Our work is about moving beyond traditional, fee-for-service care found in hospitals and clinics, to helping everyone in the health ecosystem — investors, health care payers, community-based organizations, academic medical centers — see themselves and the roles they can play in health differently.